-We arrived in Johannesburg with a long list of fairly well researched locations to visit – the majority of them in Botswana but our goal was to get a broader sense of the region – we also visited Zimbabwe for a few days and spent some time photographing Victoria Falls – which we will be offering as trip extensions to our main Africa trips.
-Africa trips?
-Oh yes – there will be…many!
+We arrived in Johannesburg with a long list of fairly well-researched locations to visit – the majority of them in Botswana but our goal was to get a broader sense of the region – we also visited Zimbabwe for a few days and spent some time photographing Victoria Falls.

-We decided on Botswana for the first of our major African Photo Safaris for it’s unique approach to wildlife conservation.
+We love Botswana for its unique approach to wildlife conservation.
 It is a small country of only two million residents that is also very stable in a region known for instability.
 There are countless National Parks, Game Reserves & Concessions – to top it off hunting is completely illegal in Botswana.
 It can be a bit more expensive than other parts of Africa – simply because to access many of the prime wildlife regions one must take a bush-plane.
 For example, the infamous Okavango Delta is largely inaccessible by road (which also makes it FANTASTIC) as it is super remote.

 We found the wildlife experiences and sightings to be exceptional.
 Sure there were a few slow days – but not really – the action was literally non-stop.
 It’s pretty exciting getting face to face with a Leopard or cruising along at high speed running with a pride of lions – or watching painted wolves take down an Impala right in front of you!

-Mashatu in known as “the Land of Giants” referring to it’s exceptional population of African Elephants but possibly more importantly it is one of the best locations in Africa for big cat photography – Lion, Leopard & Cheetah are regularly spotted on the dusty expanses of the Mashatu Game Reserve.
+Mashatu is known as “the Land of Giants” referring to its exceptional population of African Elephants but possibly more importantly it is one of the best locations in Africa for big cat photography – Lion, Leopard & Cheetah are regularly spotted on the dusty expanses of the Mashatu Game Reserve.
 The lodging & food here is superb as well.

 The Okavango Delta is remote & wild.
 We’ll travel by bush plane to our safari camp that sits right in the heart of it all!
 This place is so large & wild that we’ll rarely see other people and the wildlife sighting are like one stepped back in time.
 We’ll venture out from camp each morning & evening via Land Cruiser to photograph Lions, Leopards, Zebra, Hippo & likely the rare & endangered African Painted Wolves (wild dogs).